This is the manuscript for a message I gave to the Meadow Creek Youth Group on September 2, 2009.

 He INVITES you to hang out with him.
 To dwell with him.
 To remain with him.
 To focus on him.

-It’s right here This is where our focus should be.
+It’s right here [highlight the connection between the branch and the vine] This is where our focus should be.

 When we focus on Jesus and not on what other people think about us, or about whether we are doing everything exactly right, or about how scary or terrible the world is, but focus on the love and grace and teaching of Jesus, then we will be transformed by the Holy Spirit from the inside out and the fruit of our lives will be exactly what God wants for us.